crypto101/website/README.md

 This is the source repository for the website for Crypto 101, the introductory book on cryptography.

-## `static`

-This contains the static website.

-## `server`

-This contains the server and the dynamic parts of the website, such as e-mail address collection.
+The `static` directory contains the static website; everything else is the dynamic parts, as well as the acutal website-serving bits.